Zeekk3n/Andrey.github.io/_posts/2021-09-05-thm-writeup-mr-robot.md

 ---
 layout: single
 title: '<span class="tryhackme">Mr.Robot 2021 - Try Hack Me/VulnHub</span>'
-excerpt: "Mr. Robot it's a machine from Try Hack Me platform (Also available on VulnHub).
+excerpt: "Mr. Robot is a machine from Try Hack Me platform (Also available on VulnHub).
 I highly recommend you do this CTF not only because of the theme of the TV show but because it's a good practice machine and it is an OSCP Like machine.
 On this machine we will have to brute force, exploit a Wordpress CMS which will be shown several ways to do so valid for the machine, perform more brute force and finally perform a privilege escalation via suid explotation."
 date: 2021-09-05
 header:
   teaser: /assets/images/thm-writeup-mr-robot/icon.jpeg